dputhier/pygtftk/docs/source/ologram.rst

     --more-bed-multiple-overlap                                      # Toggle the computation of multiple overlaps on the --more-bed
     --exact                                                          # OPTIONAL ARGUMENT.
 If present, an observation of A+B+C will not count as an observation of A+B.
     --multiple-overlap-max-number-of-combinations 10                 # OPTIONAL ARGUMENT.
 Use MODL to restrict to this many combinations.
+    --modl-use-gaussian-naive-bayes  1                               # OPTIONAL ARGUMENT.
+MODL will instead try to find combinations that best predict the query (based on a Gaussian Naive Bayes classifier)
     --multiple-overlap-target-combi-size 3                           # OPTIONAL ARGUMENT.
 Combis mined longer than this size will not be shown.
     --multiple-overlap-custom-combis test_combis.txt                 # OPTIONAL ARGUMENT.
 Will bypass the selection by the previous two arguments and work only on the combinations defined in this file.
     --keep-intact-in-shuffling 0,1                                   # BETA - OPTIONAL ARGUMENT.
 Gives the positions of the files in --more-bed that will be kept fixed in shuffling.